MoeraOrg/moeraorg.github.io/overview/index.md

 #### Advantages

 **Ease of use.** No more tricky HTML/CSS formatting and server programming.
-You enter the text — and it becomes published, in a second.
+You enter the text — and it is published in a second.
 You can concentrate on the content and leave programming to programmers.

-**Uniform design.** No more wild colors, non-readable text and confusing navigation.
-Simple and straightforward, the design allows to quickly reach the information you need.
+**Uniform design.** No more wild colors, hard-to-read text, and confusing navigation.
+Simple and straightforward, the design makes it easy to quickly reach the information you need.

 **Free of charge.** You don't need to pay for the service.
 Just register and start using it.
-The platform makes profit from selling advertising and optional services.
+The platform makes a profit from selling advertising and optional services.

 **Feedback.** Comments, likes, reposts, polls, private messages etc.